Alexle63/ReUnix/README.md

 Here, the player is "in their home desktop directory" terminal and will be guided by a contractor, who will talk through the chat.
-The contractor (idk come up with a name or something) guide the player on how to use the terminal to navigate, see, and interact with file system.
+The contractor (idk come up with a name or something) guides the player on how to use the terminal to navigate, see, and interact with file system.

 Eventually, "levels" will get harder.
 Here are some ideas for levels: